run-ai/docs/docs/admin/researcher-setup/email-messaging.md

 |Pod unschedulable|`Pod`|`Unschedulable`|a pod was determined as unschedulable and couldn't be scheduled on any node in the cluster| Pod, Job, Project, Namespace, User|
 |Failed scheduling pod|`Pod`|`FailedScheduling`|binding a pod to a node failed| Pod, Job, Project, Namespace, User|

+!!!
+Tip
+    You can configure the notifications service to send additional Kubernetes events using the relevant `kind` and event `reason`.

 The following table shows the expected messages for each event:

 |Event| Message |